-CDC finds three-fourths of people in Massachusetts COVID-19 outbreak were vaccinated
+Mass.
+COVID-19 outbreak mostly infected the vaccinated, CDC finds; few needed hospitalization

 Scientists at the Broad Institute of MIT and Harvard, a research institute in Cambridge, Mass., involved in the genetic analysis of the outbreak highlighted that this was not a single event.
 At least five events sparked the outbreak, so it is not possible to blame it on one party or one bar.

 “There’s no one person or spot to blame here,” said Daniel Park, group leader for viral computational genomics at the Broad Institute.
-“The thing that’s catching the attention in national public health is that you can have these types of events; there’s no one particular bar that did any worse than another.
-Simply mixing that many people in one place with delta going around, with a decently high vaccination rate isn’t quite enough.”
+“The thing that’s catching the attention in national public health is that you can have these types of events; there’s no one particular bar that did any worse than another.”

-The scientists, along with officials at the Massachusetts Department of Public Health, reported that 79 percent of vaccinated breakthrough infections were symptomatic.
+The scientists, along with officials at the Massachusetts Department of Public Health, reported that 79% of vaccinated breakthrough infections were symptomatic.
 Four of five people who were hospitalized were fully vaccinated.

-They are analyzing the genetic fingerprints of the virus samples taken now to trace chains of transmission and determine how commonly fully vaccinated people were infecting one another.
+They are now analyzing the genetic fingerprints of the virus samples taken to trace chains of transmission and determine how commonly fully vaccinated people were infecting one another.
 The presence of similar amounts of virus in the noses of vaccinated and unvaccinated people raises the possibility they are both contributing to spread, but many scientists think that vaccinated people should be less likely to spread the virus.

 Similar findings may be emerging from other locations.
 The internal CDC document obtained by The Post showed that national surveillance found that vaccinated people had larger amounts of virus in their nose when infected with delta compared with other variants.

 A report of cases from mid-July in Dane County, Wis., found a similar result, showing that fully vaccinated people had similar viral loads to unvaccinated people “and may be more capable of spreading COVID than was previously known.”
-The Wisconsin data showed that the infection rate for unvaccinated people was twice as high as for fully vaccinated people.
+The Wisconsin data showed that unvaccinated people were twice as likely to be infected as fully vaccinated people.

 The CDC study “raises the very worrisome possibility that high viral loads can occur in people who have delta, and this is a fundamental as we have to approach the fall and winter,” said David O’Connor, a professor of pathology and laboratory medicine at the University of Wisconsin School of Medicine and Public Health.

-While the vaccines remained highly protective against the worst outcomes, the new data may have implications for herd immunity, the threshold when there is enough immunity to stifle community spread.
+While the vaccines remained highly protective against the worst outcomes, the new data may have implications for herd immunity, the threshold at which there is enough immunity to stifle community spread.

-“Although most cases were not hospitalized, thus showing the vaccine works in an important way, this study is portentous for the achievement of herd immunity,” said Andrew Noymer, an epidemiologist at the University of California at Irvine.
+“Although most cases were not hospitalized, thus showing the vaccine works in an important way, this study is portentous for the achievement of herd immunity,” Andrew Noymer, an epidemiologist at the University of California at Irvine, said in an email.
 “If the vaccinated can become infected (and, we believe, from other studies, potentially spread covid), then herd immunity becomes more of a mirage than oasis.”

 It also may intensify the debate about when and how long to implement mask guidance.
 The new study, as well as the internal CDC document obtained by The Post, both suggested that universal masking may be necessary to help stop spread of the virus.
 But the mask guidance issued this week only said that people need to use masks under certain circumstances, including high levels of virus in the community.